E-path 1

 Distance: 70 km

-STF accommodation nearby: STF Orsa Hostel
+STF accommodation nearby: STF Orsa Hostel, STF Backlunds Bed and Breakfast, STF Pensionat Soltägtgården

 Vasaloppsleden (Mora – Sälen)

-This trail between Mora and Sälen primarily follows the route of the Vasaloppet.
-It’s easy to walk and equipped with rest shelters and cabins for those who need them.
-Enjoy the nature reserve and admire picturesque summer pastures.
-Along the way, you’ll pass Vasaloppet checkpoints and historic sites where Gustav Vasa is said to have stopped during his journey through Dalarna.
-There are nine overnight cabins along the trail, available for a fee.
+This trail between Mora and Sälen mainly follows the route of the Vasaloppet ski race.
+It is easy to hike and equipped with shelters and cabins for those who need them.
+Enjoy the nature reserves and admire the picturesque summer pasture farms along the way.
+Here you can feel the presence of history as you pass Vasaloppet checkpoints and places where Gustav Vasa is said to have stopped during his journey through Dalarna.
+There are nine overnight cabins along the trail that can be used for a fee.

-Distance: approximately 90 km
+Distance: approx. 90 km

-Tip: Learn more about Vasaloppsleden
+Tip: Read more about Vasaloppsleden (opens in new tab)

 Södra Kungsleden (Sälen – Grövelsjön)

-Distance: approximately 160 km
+Distance: approx. 160 km

-Tip: Learn more about Södra Kungsleden
+Tip: Read more about Södra Kungsleden (opens in new tab)

-Trail maps and books: Sälen & Fulufjället 1:50,000 (Calazo Publishing), Idre & Lofsdalen 1:50,000 (Calazo Publishing) (Note that the books are in swedish).
+Trail maps and books: Sälen & Fulufjället 1:50,000 (Calazo) (opens in new tab), Idre & Lofsdalen 1:50,000 (Calazo) (opens in new tab)

-2. E-path 6
+E-path 6